feature-engine/feature_engine/docs/user_guide/creation/CyclicalFeatures.rst

 .. image:: ../../images/hour_sin2.png

-We need to use the 2 transformations together, sine and cosine, to fully code the information of the hour.
-Adding the cosine function, which is out-of-phase with the sine function, breaks the symmetry and gives each hour a unique codification.
-Let's explore
+To fully code the information of the hour, we must use the sine and cosine trigonometric transformations together.
+Adding the cosine function, which is out of phase with the sine function, breaks the symmetry and assigns a unique codification to each hour.

-that:
+Let's explore that:

 .. code:: python